 During March 2007, the Company entered into an agreement with L'Oreal to study and assess the feasibility of using EOS' novel multi-spectral imaging technology for the evaluation and differentiation of pigmented skin lesions of cosmetic importance.
 EOS has granted L'Oreal an option to take an exclusive license to use EOS technology in the field covered by the research, on terms to be mutually agreed.
-The option was set to expire on the earlier to occur of six months after the completion of the Feasibility Plan, as defined in the agreement, or August 31, 2008.
-The Company and L'Oreal mutually agreed to extend the period of this option until June 30, 2009.
+The option expired June 30, 2009.
 On December 16, 2008, L'Oreal and the Company agreed on a second amendment to the agreement, for a new three month study.
 The laboratory and clinical research is being funded by L'Oreal.
 Pursuant to the agreement, L'Oreal is responsible for all costs and expenses incurred in connection with the feasibility program, and will reimburse EOS for expenses incurred by EOS with respect to the feasibility program.
-At March 31, 2009, the work to be carried out under the agreement was completed.
-During the three and six month periods ended June 30, 2009, the Company earned \$0 and \$34, respectively, from L'Oreal as other income under the feasibility program.
-During the three and six month periods ended June 30, 2008, the Company earned \$42 and \$52, respectively.
+The work to be carried out under the agreement has been completed.
+During the three and nine month periods ended September 30, 2009, the Company did not earn other income from L'Oreal under the feasibility program.
+During the three and nine month periods ended September 30, 2008, the Company earned other income of \$45 and \$98, respectively.

 During April 2005, the Company discontinued all operations associated with its DIFOTI® product in order to focus its resources and attention on the development and commercialization of MelaFind®.
 During December 2006, the Company entered into a sale and exclusive licensing agreement with KaVo Dental GmbH ("KaVo"), a leading dental equipment manufacturer, which provides for KaVo to further develop and commercialize DIFOTI®.
 Beginning in July 2008, KaVo is required to pay to the Company a royalty stream based upon the worldwide aggregate net sales of the licensed product, as defined in the license agreement, or a set minimum.
 During the year ended December 31, 2008, the Company earned \$10 as the pro rated portion of the minimum royalty.
-For the three and six month periods ended June 30, 2009, the Company accrued royalty income of \$5 and \$10, respectively.
+For the three and nine month periods ended September 30, 2009, the Company accrued royalty income of \$5 and \$15, respectively.